Prag8855/aab/content/guides/an-honest-review-of-n26.md

 N26 is good for everyday banking, but it does not offer many investing options.
 If you want to invest your money, get a fancy credit card or get a mortgage, you need a traditional bank like [Commerzbank](/out/commerzbank), [Deutsche Bank](/out/deutsche-bank) or [Berliner Sparkasse](https://www.berliner-sparkasse.de/de/home.html).

 You don't need to have one bank for everything.
 You can have multiple bank accounts.
-I use [Degiro](/out/degiro) to trade stocks, and [Kontist](/out/kontist) as my business bank.
+I use [Degiro](/out/degiro) to trade stocks, and [I recommend it](/guides/an-honest-review-of-degiro).
+I use [Kontist](/out/kontist) as my business bank, and [I don't recommend it](/guides/kontist-review).

 ### Slow customer support